Change Point Estimation in a Dynamic Stochastic Block Model: Proofs and Other Technical Material

 with high probability, where $m$ is the total number of nodes in the graph, $d_0 = \min_{i} \sum_{j=1}^{m} EA_{ij}$, $A$ is the observed adjacency matrix, $L(\cdot)$ is the Laplacian and $||\cdot||$ is the operator norm.
 Therefore, if the expected degrees are growing slower than $\log m$, $L(A)$ will not be concentrated around $L(EA)$. \cite{LLV2017} established a different concentration inequality for the case $d_0 = o(\log m)$ after appropriate regularization on the Laplacian and the edge probability matrix. \cite{SB2015} also established the convergence rate of the eigenvectors of the Laplacian for SBM with two communities, which deviates from existing results for dense random graphs.
 The upshot is that results for the sparse regime are markedly different than those for the dense one.

-It is worth noting that the convergence rate results established in Sections \ref{sec: DSBM} and \ref{sec: 2step} hold also for the sparse setting; however, establishing the asymptotic distribution of the change point estimate in a sparse setting, together with issues of adaptive inference will require further work. \end{remark}
+It is worth noting that the convergence rate results established in Sections \ref{sec: DSBM} and \ref{sec: 2step} hold also for the sparse setting; however, establishing the asymptotic distribution of the change-point estimate in a sparse setting, together with issues of adaptive inference will require further work. \end{remark}